 - About: A durable, spill-proof hard spout offers leak-free learning with a one-piece valve that’s also good for easy cleaning.

 - Use: This 12 oz cup can keep up with your on-the-go baby.
 This bite resistant sippy cup is a go-to for babies who like to use their budding teeth.
-Introduce around 12+ months.
+The Milestones™ Sippy Cup is an excellent choice for babies aged 12 months and up.

 Proper Cup Assembly and Cleaning